 systemd is the most established init system on Linux today.
 The project started almost 10 years ago and has made its way into almost all distributions, sooner or later.
 There are some holdouts but those are mostly exceptions.
-However, almost since its inception, one of the most useful features systemd provides has suffered from race conditions.
-It is one of those projects that I follow very closely, and there's a lot to learn from reading the code if you're interested in lower level Linux userspace.
+However, for some time now, one of the most useful features systemd provides has suffered from race conditions when used from unpriviledged context.

-The sd_notify(3) call is used by services supporting the Type=notify startup notification scheme to notify systemd of their startup, so that precise scheduling of dependencies can be achieved at boot. systemd also provides a convenient systemd-notify(1) tool for use in scripts and such, or for programs that don't want to link to libsystemd or write their own socket code, and still be able to notify systemd of their startup by forking off the binary.
+The sd_notify(3) API is used by services supporting the Type=notify startup notification scheme to tell systemd that they're up, so that precise scheduling of dependent jobs can be achieved. systemd also provides a convenient systemd-notify(1) tool for use in scripts and such, or for programs that don't want to link to libsystemd or write their own socket code, and still be able to notify systemd of their startup by forking off the binary.

-This API isn't very useful for daemons, since they're long lasting anyway, but it wouldn't hurt to call it once at startup, because sually by the time we call poll, systemd has already closed the write end.
+This API isn't very useful for daemons, since they're long running anyway, but it wouldn't hurt to call it once at startup, because usually by the time we call poll, systemd has already closed the write end.